yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 </div>

-A final piece of advice: before diving headfirst into the calculations, questions that should be asked include: what is the nature of the result and the different operands involved?
+A final piece of advice: before diving headfirst into the calculations, ask yourself: what is the nature of the result and the different operands involved?
 Are they scalars, vectors, matrices?
 Are their dimensions compatible?

 All right!
-I have been doing all the work so far, now it is your turn!
+I have been doing all the work so far; now it's your turn!

 #### Exercise 0 (demo)